-CHICAGO — Amtrak, Siemens, and state of Illinois officials staged a media open house at Chicago Union Station Monday marking the debut of the first Charger locomotives assigned to Midwest routes.
+CHICAGO — Amtrak, Siemens, and state of Illinois officials staged a media open house at Chicago Union Station on Monday marking the debut of the first Charger locomotives assigned to Midwest routes.

 “Twelve of the 33 ordered Chargers are on the property and I can put ten in service today,” says Mike Yates, Amtrak’s Chicago-based superintendent of locomotives.

-Yates tells Trains News Wire that in addition to the units now protecting all Chicago-Milwaukee Hiawatha departures, he expects the new locomotives will lead Chicago-Quincy, Ill., trains this week, followed by regular round-trips between Chicago and Carbondale, Ill., in the near future The Chicago-Grand Rapids Pere Marquette will be next.
+Yates tells Trains News Wire that in addition to the units now protecting all Chicago-Milwaukee Hiawatha departures, he expects the new locomotives will lead Chicago-Quincy, Ill., trains this week, followed by regular round-trips between Chicago and Carbondale, Ill., in the near future.
+The Chicago-Grand Rapids Pere Marquette will be next.

 Tim Hoeffner, director of Michigan’s rail office, says, “These are new installations, it’s a different locomotive, and the systems have to be merged and integrated with the Siemens software, so we will continue to run 110-mph between Porter and Kalamazoo with the existing P42 locomotives until testing is completed.”